CardioLab: Laboratory Values Estimation from Electrocardiogram Features - An Exploratory Study: Discussion

-\heading{Limitations} We identify several limitations in our current work, firstly, for clinical consideration, one might need to externally validate these models on a separate population cohort.
-Secondly, we aim to estimate the closest absolute value within a horizon threshold, however, fixed intervals between features and targets for all samples might mitigate variance.
-Lastly, A more fine-grained setting can include drug-specific pharmacokinetic information to account for drug effects in the target space.
-However, the complexity of it would increase significantly as half-life, and mechanisms of action and elimination are drug-specific.
+\heading{Limitations} We identify several limitations in our current work.
+Firstly, for clinical consideration, the present promising results will have to be externally validated based on a separate population cohort.
+Secondly, we estimate the lab value with the closest time difference to the point in time where the ECG was taken.
+Using a fixed intervals between features and targets for all samples might mitigate variance.
+Thirdly, our work builds on constant lower and higher abnormality thresholds extracted from MIMIC.
+More reliable threshold choices, also depending on patient characteristics such as age and gender, should be investigated in the future.